 Dry a comforter at a laundromat or dry cleaners

 Taking it to a dry cleaner is an alternative to cleaning and drying a comforter at home.
 Online bedding retailer Buffy (opens in new tab) advises finding a dry cleaning company that avoids harsh chemicals.
 ‘We would suggest somewhere that doesn’t use the chemical perchloroethylene in its process,’ says a spokesperson.

 If your comforter is particularly large, or you are worried about your tumble dryer's capacity and age, dry the comforter at a local laundromat.

 Can you put a comforter in the dryer?

 You can put a comforter in the dryer as a rule, but always check the tag first.
-The size of the tumble dryer is also crucial.
+Just as with drying a weighted blanket, the size of the tumble dryer is also crucial.
 ‘The dryer needs to have a large enough capacity to accommodate the comforter,’ says Lucy Searle, global editor in chief of Homes & Gardens.